Separating the ObamaCare Facts from the ObamaCare Myths

 ObamaCare Myth: Obamacare Means Higher Premiums

-The truth is insurance premiums have been growing faster than the rate of growth in income for well over a decade.
-Today there are more rules and regulations aimed at reducing the growth in premium rates like the rate review provision that stops insurance companies from unjustified rate hikes and the medical loss ratio provision that stops insurance companies from spending your premium dollars on non-healthcare related expenses.
-Despite this, the Affordable Care Act hasn’t indirectly affected some premium increases.
+The truth is that insurance premiums have been growing faster than the rate of growth in income for well over a decade.
+Today there are more rules and regulations aimed at reducing the growth in premium rates like the rate review provision that stops insurance companies from unjustified rate hikes, and the medical loss ratio provision that stops insurance companies from spending your premium dollars on non-healthcare related expenses.
+Despite this, the Affordable Care Act has indirectly affected some premium increases.

 ObamaCare stops insurance companies from raising premiums due to health status and gender or denying coverage based on pre-existing conditions.
-Every plan must offer more essential health benefits and preventive services at no out-of-pocket costs and much more.
-In some cases insurance companies have raised rates on existing plans in response to your new health care benefits, rights and protections.
+Every plan must offer essential health benefits and preventive services at no out-of-pocket costs and cover much more.
+In some cases, insurance companies have raised rates on existing plans to cover the cost of your new health care benefits, rights, and protections.

-Luckily ObamaCare does a lot to mitigate this affect, aside from the consumer protections mentioned above, ObamaCare creates a Health Insurance Exchange Pool known as the Health Insurance Marketplace.
+Luckily, ObamaCare does a lot to help premiums stay reasonable.
+Aside from the consumer protections mentioned above, ObamaCare created a Health Insurance Exchange Pool known as the Health Insurance Marketplace.
 Today low-to-middle income Americans (and small businesses) can shop for subsidized, regulated health insurance from competing health care providers using their State’s online marketplace.

-Post open enrollment data shows that the average marketplace plan costs less than $100 a month for nearly 70% of enrollees and state-by-state reports on premium growth shows them rising slower than or equal to historic rates, hinting that the ACA is truly curbing the growth of premiums despite the new benefits, rights, and protections.
+Post open enrollment data shows that the average marketplace plan costs less than $100 a month for nearly 70% of enrollees.
+State-by-state reports on premium growth show them rising slower than or equal to historic rates.
+This indicates that the ACA is curbing the growth of premiums despite the new benefits, rights, and protections.

-Many Americans will save on medical costs and taxes because of ObamaCare, many more won’t pay a dime more than they do now as far is taxes go.
-Higher-earners and large employers will be responsible for more taxes, but the group who will pay more almost universally profits off of the new law.
-The fact is ObamaCare includes the biggest middle class tax cut to health insurance in our nation’s history due to providing tax credits to millions of Americans to lower their premium costs.
+Many Americans will save on medical costs and taxes because of ObamaCare.
+Many more won’t pay a dime more than they do now as far as taxes go.
+Higher earners and large employers will be responsible for more taxes, but the group who will pay more almost universally profits from the new law.
+The fact is that ObamaCare includes the biggest middle-class tax cut to health insurance in our nation’s history, due to providing tax credits to millions of Americans to lower their premium costs.

-The only tax that impacts the average American directly is the “individual mandate”.
-The mandate says: If you don’t obtain coverage or an exemption by January 1st, 2014 you must pay a per-month fee on your federal income tax return for every month you are without health insurance.
-In 2014 the fee is $95 per adult ($47.50 per child) or 1% of income, whichever is higher.
-The family max is $285.
+The only tax that impacts the average American directly is the “individual mandate.”
+The mandate says: If you didn’t obtain coverage or an exemption by January 1st, 2014 you must pay a per-month fee on your federal income tax return for every month you are without health insurance.
+In 2014 the fee was $95 per adult ($47.50 per child) or 1% of income, whichever is higher.
+The family maximum is $285.

-Small businesses won’t have to insurance their employees, but if they choose to they may be eligible for tax breaks of up to 50% of the cost of their employee’s premium costs.
+Small businesses won’t have to insure their employees, but if they choose to, they may be eligible for tax breaks of up to 50% of the cost of their employee’s premium costs.

-The only people who are affected by most of the other taxes you hear about are about are the 3% of businesses and 2% of Americas richest families with incomes of over $250k and capital gains over $250k. – See ObamaCare Taxes for More info and Myth debunking on taxes.
+The only people who are affected by most of the other taxes you hear about are the 3% of businesses and 2% of America’s richest families with incomes of over $250k and capital gains over $250k. – See ObamaCare taxes for More info and Myth debunking on taxes.

-ObamaCare doesn’t raise your premium and doesn’t mean higher taxes for the most part, but it does limit some tax breaks and tax deductions like HSA caps.
+ObamaCare doesn’t raise your premium and doesn’t mean higher taxes for the majority of Americans, but it does limit some tax breaks and tax deductions like HSA caps.
 And of course, those high earners and big businesses can expect yet another healthcare-related tax hike on top of paying the most for health care, sparking the question, wouldn’t single payer just be cheaper and easier?

 ObamaCare Myth: ObamaCare Means Lower Wage and Fewer Jobs